Yemeni cuisine: Honey

 In Yemen, honey is produced within the country, and is considered a delicacy.
 Locally produced honey is in high demand, and it is also considered as a status symbol in the country.

 Beverages

-Shahi haleeb (milk tea, served after qat), black tea (with cardamom, clove, or mint), qishr (coffee husks), qahwa (Arabic coffee), karkade (an infusion of dried hibiscus flowers), naqe'e al zabib (cold raisin drink), and diba'a (squash nectar) are examples of popular Yemeni drinks.
+Shahi haleeb (milk tea), black tea (with cardamom, clove, or mint), qishr (coffee husks), qahwa (Arabic coffee), karkade (an infusion of dried hibiscus flowers), naqe'e al zabib (cold raisin drink), and diba'a (squash nectar) are examples of popular Yemeni drinks.
 Mango and guava juices are also popular.

 Although coffee and tea are consumed throughout Yemen, coffee is the preferred drink in Sana'a, whereas black tea is the beverage of choice in Aden and Hadhramaut.
 Tea is consumed along with breakfast, after lunch (occasionally with sweets and pastries), and along with dinner.
 Popular flavorings include cloves with cardamom and mint.
 A drink made from coffee husks, called qishr, is also enjoyed.

 Alcoholic beverages are considered improper due to cultural and religious reasons.